Frank Stoddard: Go Fas Racing

-On February 3, 2011 Said and Stoddard announced the formation of FAS Lane Racing.
+On February 3, 2011 Stoddard announced the formation of FAS Lane Racing.
 The team fields the No. 32 with Ford as the manufacturer, with cars from Roush Fenway Racing and Richard Petty Motorsports and a Doug Yates engine.
 U.S. Chrome sponsored the team at Daytona with Terry Labonte driving, a move that guaranteed the No. 32 an entry into the Daytona 500, since Labonte was the most recent former champion in a team not in the Top 35 owner's points.
 The team ran the full season with a variety of drivers including Ken Schrader, Said and Mike Skinner.
 The team finished 34th in owner's points, despite not qualifying at Bristol Motor Speedway.

-FAS Lane Racing merged with Go Green Racing for the 2014 season, forming Go FAS Racing.
+After two more tumultuous seasons with operating the team, Stoddard decided to bring on more leadership.
+At the end of 2013, FAS Lane Racing merged with Go Green Racing for the 2014 season, forming Go FAS Racing.
 Stoddard ceased most of his involvement in the team, except for a consulting role that he held from 2016 to 2019.
 Go FAS last fielded the #32 for Corey LaJoie before the team shut down at the end of 2020.
 Stoddard has not been active in the racing community since.